m-clark/Miscellaneous-R-Code/README.md

 Future
 ------
-It may also include data sets at some point.
+It may also include data sets, viz and other stuff at some point.